jrstrick/Make_Index-for-Smeagol-Wiki/Readme.md

 - make_index will ignore any directory whose name is not capitalized.
 This is so your wiki can have other stuff, like a code directory, without having that directory indexed.

 - make_index will ignore any file type it does not explicitly understand.
-This means you can have things like smeagol.toml where it needs to be and not have them indexed.
+This means you can have things like smeagol.toml where they need to be and not have them indexed.

 - When make_index indexes your image directory, it will put an anchor link rather than an image link to any image that begins with nsfw .
 There are some images you probably don't want popping onto your browser in the coffee shop.